A Local’s One Week French Riviera Itinerary

 Stroll around the old port and, above all, visit the citadel to discover the surprising history of this town, which was occupied by the Arabs in the Middle Ages and then for a time was an independent city-State, like Monaco.

 The maritime museum (housed in the citadel) will round off your discovery by telling you that Saint-Tropez was also one of the most important ports in the kingdom of France.
-It was a place of war, trade, and exploration.
-A far cry from the jet-setting crowd that you’ll find here now.
+It was a place of war, trade, and exploration; a far cry from the jet-setting crowd that you’ll find here now.
+It also offers a great view.

 Some Tropéziens will tell you that a good evening is spent on the Vieux-Port, where you’ll find bars, restaurants, nightclubs, and of course, atmosphere.
 Others will tell you that you need to head south of the city to Tahiti and Pampelonne beaches.